Using the Email Connection Manager

 -

 The Protocol of the email server.
-The options are POP3, IMAP and Exchange Web Services.
+The available options are:

 - Host Name